India | Saudi | diplomacy associated with x

 “Today we want to be sure this relationship is maintained and improved for the sake of both countries,” the crown prince said in comments to reporters after full ceremonial welcome in Delhi.

-The crown prince said the two countries were in each other’s “DNA”, highlighting the importance of Indian labor and experts in Saudi Arabia over the past 70 years as well as a longstanding Saudi presence in India.
+The crown prince said the two countries were in each other’s “DNA”, highlighting the importance of Indian labour and experts in Saudi Arabia over the past 70 years as well as a longstanding Saudi presence in India.

 Prince Mohammed arrived late Tuesday for a 36-hour visit that was to be dominated by economic ties.
 But it has risked being overshadowed by rising tensions between India and Pakistan — where the Saudi royal was on the first leg of his Asian tour — over a suicide attack in Kashmir.